-On Pipe Augmented instruments, those voices marked with an asterisk () on pages 21 and 22 will normally be derived from real pipes.
+On Pipe Augmented instruments, those voices marked with an asterisk () on the specifications at the end of this booklet will normally be derived from real pipes.
 Turning both Pipes Off and Ancillary On Stop Tablets on turns off the pipes and tells the microprocessor to use the organ's electronic circuitry to create these voices.
 Turning the Ancillary On Stop Tablet on without the Pipes Off Stop Tablet allows both pipes and electronics to both play at once on any of the appropriate voices.